 7. Maintaining eye health.

-Few people know that cabbage is also a source of beta carotene, an antioxidant beneficial to eye health, which can prevent the onset of macular degeneration or cataracts, diseases specific to aging.
+Few people know that it is also a source of beta carotene, an antioxidant beneficial to eye health, which can prevent the onset of macular degeneration or cataracts, diseases specific to aging.

 8. Improving brain efficiency.

-The presence of vitamin K and anthocyanins in cabbage ensures an improvement in brain efficiency, more precisely an intense stimulation of cognitive functions and concentration.
+The presence of vitamin K and anthocyanins in it ensures an improvement in brain efficiency, more precisely an intense stimulation of cognitive functions and concentration.

-Therefore, vitamin K in cabbage can actively contribute to the prevention of neuronal degeneration, Alzheimer’s syndrome, and dementia.
+Therefore, vitamin K in this vegetable can actively contribute to the prevention of neuronal degeneration, Alzheimer’s syndrome, and dementia.

 9. Protection of the skeletal system.